-Beloved comedian Jessica Holmes is a perennial favourite on the Royal Canadian Air Farce, and brings the house down on-stage with her stand-up comedy, having opened for giants such as Ellen DeGeneres, Russell Peters, Jerry Seinfeld, and even Oprah Winfrey.
+Beloved comedian Jessica Holmes has been a perennial favourite on the Royal Canadian Air Farce for 15 years, and brings the house down on-stage with her stand-up comedy, having opened for giants such as Ellen DeGeneres, Russell Peters, Jerry Seinfeld, and even Oprah Winfrey.

 But behind the laughter, Jessica – like millions of Canadians – has struggled both with post-partum depression and, as she puts it, “regular, run-of-the-mill, garden-variety depression”.
 Hoping to help end the stigma around mental health issues, she openly shares her personal stories with the humor she’s known for, bringing light – and laugh-out-loud laughter -- to what can often seem to be a dark topic.
-Jessica’s new book, Depression: The Comedy takes readers deeper into her mental health journey, sharing lessons she learned along the way, including how to find work-life balance and reignite your passions.
+Jessica’s funny and inspiring new book, Depression The Comedy: A Tale of Perseverance was published in May, and takes readers deeper into her mental health journey with validation and warmth.

 On stage, Jessica’s productions have garnered a “Platinum Award” at The Worldfest International Film Festival; multiple nominations for Gemini Awards; and the prestigious Tim Sims Scholarship.